+Without loss of generality, we demonstrate that excited states of BECs possess a variety of vortex structures at two frequencies, $\Omega=0.3$ and $0.45$, as illustrations.
+Four excitation mechanisms are summarized by constructing solution landscapes.

-\emph{Category 1---Vortex addition}.
-The first and very common excitation mechanism is the vortex addition, i.e., adding new vortices from the far field.
-With this mechanism, the system can possess more vortices, and the total winding number changes.
-As shown in black solid arrows of \cref{fig:mec1}(a), this mechanism can be commonly observed in the $\Omega=0.3$ case, where $\textsf{P}$ is the ground state.
-Adding a side vortex to \textsf{O} leads to an excited state \textsf{sP}, and further \textsf{sP}$_{\mathsf2}$.
-From the perspective of rare events, \textsf{sP} is the transition state (1-saddle) connecting \textsf{O} and \textsf{P}, and the unstable direction corresponds to moving the vortex towards the center or outward.
-This mechanism can also be found in the excitation sequence \textsf{N} $\to$ \textsf{NsP} $\to$ \textsf{NsP}$_{\mathsf2}$ $\to$ \textsf{NsP}$_{\mathsf3}$ $\to$ \textsf{NsP}$_{\mathsf4}$ $\to$ \textsf{NsP}$_{\mathsf5}$ (see Movie 1 \cite{SM}).
-Along each excitation, one $+1$ vortex is added from the far field.
-From \textsf{O}, $-1$ vortices can also be introduced to get \textsf{N} with a significant energy increase.
+\paragraph*{Vortex addition.} The first and very common excitation mechanism is the vortex addition, i.e., adding new vortices from the far field.
+As shown in black solid arrows of \cref{fig:mec1}A, this mechanism can be commonly observed in the $\Omega=0.3$ case, where \textsf{P} is the ground state and \textsf{O} is the first excited state.
+Adding a side vortex of winding number $+1$ to \textsf{O} leads to an excited state \textsf{sP}, and further another excited state \textsf{sP}$_{\textsf2}$.
+From the perspective of rare events, \textsf{sP} is the transition state (1-saddle) connecting \textsf{O} and \textsf{P}, and the unstable direction of \textsf{sP} corresponds to moving the vortex towards the center or outward.
+This vortex addition mechanism can also be found in the excitation sequence \textsf{N} $\to$ \textsf{NsP} $\to$ \textsf{NsP}$_{\textsf2}$ $\to$ \textsf{NsP}$_{\textsf3}$ $\to$ \textsf{NsP}$_{\textsf4}$ $\to$ \textsf{NsP}$_{\textsf5}$ (see Video S1).
+Along each excitation step, one $+1$ vortex is added from the far field to nearby the circle.